The 20 Best Movement Disorders Doctors in Taiwan

 Chung-ho, TPQ, TW

-Lung Chan practices in Chung-ho, Taiwan.
+Lung Chan practices practicing medicine in Chung-ho, Taiwan.
 Chan is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
-Their top areas of expertise are Stroke, Parkinson's Disease, Movement Disorders, Amaurosis Fugax, and Thrombectomy.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Stroke, Parkinson's Disease, Movement Disorders, Thrombectomy, and Stent Placement.

 Advanced in Movement Disorders